A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Statistical properties of contrastive pre-training

-\Cref{prop:validity_zero_shot_classification} below shows that the error rate of this classifier $\clipfntprob{M}{\simscore}(\cdot | \xi)$ is bounded by the sufficiency of the similarity score, and hence bounded by the CLIP excess risk. \begin{proposition}[Zero-shot classification error bound] Assume \Cref{ass:bounded_score} and \Cref{ass:conditional_independence} hold.
+\Cref{prop:validity_zero_shot_classification} below shows that the error rate of this classifier $\clipfntprob{M}{\simscore}(\cdot | \xi)$ is bounded by the sufficiency of the similarity score, and hence bounded by the CLIP excess risk. \begin{proposition}[Zero-shot classification error bound] Assume \Cref{ass:bounded_score}~and~\ref{ass:conditional_independence} hold.
 Let $\clipfntprob{M}{\scorefun}(\cdot | \xi)$ be as defined in Eq.~(\ref{eqn:ZSC_classifier}), and let $\P_{\cls| \image}(\cdot | \xi) \in \cP(\cY)$ denote the conditional distribution of $y$ given $\xi$ under $\P_{\image, \txt, \cls}$.
 Then there exists a constant $\polyshort>0$, which depends polynomially on $c_1$, such that for any $\simscore \in\FunSpace$, with probability at least $1-\delta$,

-\end{proposition} The proof of \Cref{prop:validity_zero_shot_classification} is provided in \Cref{app:proof_validity_zero_shot_classification}.
-Briefly, as $M \to \infty$, the distribution $\clipfntprob{M}{\simscore}(y | \xi) \to \clipfntprob{\infty}{\simscore}(y | \xi) = \E_{\xt \sim \what \P_{\simscore}(\xt| \xi)} [\P_{\cls| \txt}(y | \xt )]$.
+\end{proposition} The proof of \Cref{prop:validity_zero_shot_classification} is provided in \Cref{app:proof_validity_zero_shot_classification}. \if\showZSCprooftech1 Briefly, as $M \to \infty$, the distribution $\clipfntprob{M}{\simscore}(y | \xi) \to \clipfntprob{\infty}{\simscore}(y | \xi) = \E_{\xt \sim \what \P_{\simscore}(\xt| \xi)} [\P_{\cls| \txt}(y | \xt )]$.
 Notice that $ \P_{\cls| \image}(y | \xi) = \E_{\xt \sim \P_{\txt|\image}(\cdot| \xi)} [\P_{\cls| \txt}(y | \xt )]$.
 By applying \Cref{ass:conditional_independence} and the data-processing inequality, we derive the following bound:

-\Cref{prop:validity_zero_shot_classification} establishes that the zero-shot classification (ZSC) approach performs well when the similarity score is near-sufficient and $M$ is large.
+\fi \Cref{prop:validity_zero_shot_classification} establishes that the zero-shot classification (ZSC) approach performs well when the similarity score is near-sufficient and $M$ is large.
 Notably, the original ZSC method in CLIP corresponds to the argmax decision rule applied on $\clipfntprob{M}{\simscore}(\cdot | \xi)$ with $M = 1$.
-This method performs well using only a single text sample, likely because $\exp(\simscore(\xi,\xt^\jth(y)))$ exhibits strong concentration around its expectation for fixed pairs of $(\xi, y)$, thus reducing the need for averaging over multiple samples of $\xt^\jth(y)$.
-Our simulations further demonstrate that increasing $M$ improves ZSC performance, as shown in \Cref{fig:zsc-m}.
+This method performs well using only a single text sample, likely because $\exp(\simscore(\xi,\xt^\jth(y)))$ exhibits strong concentration around its expectation for fixed pairs of $(\xi, y)$, thus reducing the need for averaging over multiple samples of $\xt^\jth(y)$. { Our simulations on both synthetic and real data further show that increasing $M$ improves ZSC performance, with the gain scaling as $1/M$, consistent with Proposition~\ref{prop:validity_zero_shot_classification}; see Appendix~\ref{sec:ablation_vary_m} for more details. }

 \paragraph{Conditional Diffusion Models (CDMs).} Text-to-image CDMs take text prompts as input and generate natural images by solving a stochastic differential equation (SDE).
 We consider the stochastic localization formulation \cite{eldan2013thin, el2022sampling} of CDMs, where the drift term of the SDE is determined by a neural network trained to approximate the conditional denoising function $\bbm_t: \R^{\dim_{\image}} \times \cXt \to \R^{\dim_{\image}}$, defined as